zulip/zulip/CONTRIBUTING.md

 ### Google Summer of Code

-GSoC is by far the largest of our internship programs (we had 14 GSoC students in summer 2017).
-While we don't control how many slots Google allocates to Zulip, we hope to mentor a similar number of students in 2018.
+GSoC is by far the largest of our internship programs (14 students in 2017; 11 in 2018; 17 in 2019).
+While we don't control how many slots Google allocates to Zulip, we hope to mentor a similar number of students in future summers.

 If you're reading this well before the application deadline and want to make your application strong, we recommend getting involved in the